btanaka/vimnasium-text/sphinx/_build/html/_sources/introduction.txt

 It's simple.
 Vim rocks.
 It's fast and powerful.
 I've used many other editors and even some IDEs, and I always eventually come back to Vim.
-I've yet to find another editor that can beat it.
-(Due respect to my Emacs friends who are probably mocking me as they read this.)
+I've yet to find another editor that, in my opinion, can beat it.

-TextMate, Sublime Text 2, etc?
-I've used them.
-I like them.
-In the end though, Vim wins, in my opinion.

 But why am I telling you all this?
 Vimnasium is aimed at intermediate to advanced Vim users, so you already must like Vim since